Checking read/write success

 Summary

-This article has shown the most important error that people skip over when reading and writing to a socket: Not all the data was transported at the same time.
-The read and write command may only read/write a portion of the data that you wanted to send/receive and thus you must check the amount that actually was sent/received.
+This article has shown the most important error people skip over when reading and writing to a socket: Not all the data was transported at the same time.
+The read and write command may only read/write a portion of the data you wanted to send/receive, so you must check the amount sent/received.

-The next most important point is that not all error codes are fatal (most people actually check these) but an interrupt (EINTR) can be relatively common and you can continue reading after it has happened.
+The next most crucial point is that not all error codes are fatal (most people actually check these) but an interrupt (EINTR) can be relatively common, and you can continue reading after it has happened.

 Inspiration